DigitaleGesellschaft/digiges-phplist3/phplist/public_html/lists/updater/README.md

 - Any plugins that are not included in releases are removed and need to reinstalled following update (settings for those plugins in the database are not affected; reinstalling the plugins should make them work as before).
 - It is possible to override the backup checks by reloading the page when the backup check fails.
 Do not reload the page unless you wish to proceed without a backup in this case.
 - When the update process fails you should manually remove actions.txt file inside the config folder in order to reset the process and be able to try again.
+- The config directory is required to be writable because the "current step" of the automatic updater is saved inside it.

 ### Future development plans